NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 ## Frequently Asked Questions (FAQ)

----

-## Terminology
+**Q: How does continuous testing address usability and user interface testing?**
-- **User Interface Testing:** The role of usability testing and user interface testing is an important consideration.
-We're actively exploring how to integrate this into our continuous testing model.
+A: We acknowledge the importance of usability and UI testing and are actively exploring ways to integrate them seamlessly into our continuous testing model.

+**Q: Is it necessary to implement all recommended tools, considering resource constraints?**
-- **Tool Selection:** We understand that implementing all the recommended tools might be challenging due to resource constraints.
-We're creating a common subset of tools for all projects and prioritizing their importance.
+A: We understand the challenges, and thus, we're developing a common subset of tools for all projects, prioritizing their importance for more feasible implementation.

-- **Project Maturity:** We recognize that some projects may not be mature enough for certain tools.
-We recommend waiting until your project reaches an appropriate stage for tools like integration testing.
+**Q: Are certain projects not mature enough for specific tools?**
+A: Yes, we recognize project maturity levels vary.
+We recommend waiting until your project reaches an appropriate stage, especially for tools like integration testing.

+**Q: What phases are prioritized in the continuous testing guidelines?**
-- **Priority Phases:** We've noted that security, verification and validation, and integration testing are essential phases.
-We'll prioritize these in our guidelines.
+A: Security, verification and validation, and integration testing are considered essential phases and will be prioritized in our guidelines.

-- **Licensing:** Licensing is a crucial factor even in open source tools.
-We're exploring how to address this concern better.

-- **Iterative Implementation:** Iteration is key to successful continuous testing.
-We understand that it may take time to get it right, and we encourage iterative test implementation.
+**Q: How does licensing factor into the tool selection process, even for open-source tools?**
+A: Licensing is crucial, and we are actively exploring strategies to address licensing concerns, ensuring compliance even with open-source tools.

+**Q: Is continuous testing a one-time implementation, or can it be an iterative process?**
+A: We emphasize iterative implementation for continuous testing success, understanding that refining the process takes time.

 ---